Stroke Center Quality & Safety

 A higher number is better.

-We also track mortality rates for all types of stroke, review each one in detail to determine any opportunities for improvement, and compare our rates to other like hospitals.
+We also track mortality rates for all types of stroke, review each one in detail to determine any opportunities for improvement, and compare our rates to other hospitals like ours.

 In-Hospital Mortality Rates